-For suburban commercial centres in Ashburton (Kapuka), development standards reflect-the traditional scale of development in these locations, but also the proximity of these centres to neighbouring residential activity and the desire to protect the amenity values of those neighbourhoods, while still enabling the day to day servicing needs of local communities to be readily met.
+For suburban commercial centres in Ashburton (Kapuka), the same floor area restriction supports achieving similar objectives, development standards reflecting the traditional scale of development in these locations, but also the proximity of these centres to neighbouring residential activity and the desire to protect the amenity values of those neighbourhoods, while still enabling the day to day servicing needs of local communities to be readily met.

-In the District's rural townships outside of Ashburton (Kapuka), provision has been made for community grocery stores to be considered below the size of a modern supermarket, as controlled activities.
+In the District's rural townships outside of Ashburton (Kapuka), provision has been made for community grocery stores to be considered at sizes greater than the Business A Zone maximum gross floor area limit, but below the size of a modern supermarket, as controlled activities.
 This recognizes the historical role of those centres, as distinct from the larger township of Ashburton (Kapuka).
 It also reflects their comparative size, accessibility and established mix of activities, and therefore reduced likelihood of vehicle/pedestrian conflicts arising; the limited population base of such townships to support larger full service supermarkets; and the presence of grocery stores of that size already established in some of those town centres.

-The minimum retail floor area restriction for the Business B Zone, which is specific to Ashburton (Kapuka), seeks to ensure limited opportunity exists for larger format retailing, outside of, but on the fringe of the town centre, but where vehicle access is convenient and sites are sufficiently large.
+The minimum retail floor area restriction for the Business B Zone, which is specific to Ashburton (Kapuka), seeks to ensure an limited opportunity exists for larger format retailing, still close to outside of, but on the fringe of the town centre, but where vehicle access is convenient and sites are sufficiently large.
 A number of such retailers are already concentrated in this location.
-The retail floor area rule for the Business B Zone also provides for restaurant and take-away food outlets and trade suppliers.
-A strict limitation on smaller sized retailing activities seeking to locate within the Business B Zone is provided to ensure maintenance of the function, convenience, integrity and viability of the Business A Zone; the potential for fragmentation of retailing activity to compromise achieving that and other Business Zone objectives; and the need to protect pedestrian safety and convenience in a location that is recognized to be predominantly vehicle oriented.
+The retail floor area rule for the Business B Zone also provides for restaurant and take-away food outlets and trade suppliers specific vehicle oriented retailing of less than 500m2.
+This is intended to cater for the needs of those working in these areas, whilst reducing the need for vehicle trips into central Ashburton (Kapuka) such as during lunch breaks, and also for the needs of activities such as service stations and vehicle display/sales with similar expectations for vehicle accessibility and land area.
+Key considerations in terms of other A strict limitation on smaller sized retailing activities seeking to locate within the Business B Zone is provided to ensure maintenance of the will be maintaining the function, convenience, integrity and viability of the Business A Zone; the potential for fragmentation of retailing activity to compromise achieving that and other Business Zone objectives; and the need to protect pedestrian safety and convenience in a location that is recognized to be predominantly vehicle oriented.